Abu Ghraib prison: History

-The prison was built by Western contractors in the 1950s.
 The prison held as many as 15,000 inmates in 2001.
 In 2002, Saddam Hussein's government began an expansion project to add six new cellblocks to the prison.
 In October 2002, he gave amnesty to most prisoners in Iraq.
 After the prisoners were released and the prison was left empty, it was vandalized and looted.
 Almost all of the documents relating to prisoners were piled and burnt inside of prison offices and cells, leading to extensive structural damage.

 Known mass-graves related to Abu Ghraib include: